ilyk/writeups/cryptohack/zkp/08-or-proof.md

-# Couples — OR Proof Soundness (150 pts)
+# OR Proof — Sigma Protocol Composition (75 pts)

 **Author:** ilyk
 **Date:** December 2025
-**Platform:** CryptoHack — Zero-Knowledge Proofs **Difficulty:** Medium-Hard
+**Platform:** CryptoHack — Zero-Knowledge Proofs **Difficulty:** Medium

 > *Two paths diverged in an encrypted wood.
-The prover claimed to know one—but proved neither.
-The verifier, trusting the algebra alone, accepted the lie.
-We broke soundness by forging both halves with phantom witnesses.*
+The prover claimed to know one—and proved it elegantly.
+Sigma protocols compose: where one witness suffices for a disjunction, the other branch simulates.
+The algebra of zero-knowledge, orchestrated.*

 ---

 ## Executive Summary

-This challenge exposes a critical flaw in the implementation of cryptographic OR proofs: improper verification of the composite proof structure.
-By exploiting weak soundness checks, we constructed a valid-looking transcript for a disjunctive statement ("I know `x` such that `g^x = h₁` OR `g^x = h₂`") without actually knowing either discrete logarithm.
-The vulnerability lies in the verifier's failure to enforce proper binding between sub-proofs.
+This challenge demonstrates the elegant composition of Sigma protocols for proving disjunctive statements.
+Using the CDS (Cramer-Damgård-Schoenmakers) OR composition technique, we prove knowledge of a discrete logarithm for one of two public values without revealing which one we know.
+The key insight: simulate the branch we don't know, respond honestly for the branch we do.

-**Flag:** *(captured and verified)*
+**Flag:** *(captured)*

 ---